-Degree Designation: Master of Engineering
+Degree Designation: Master of Engineering Department: Institute for Enterprise Engineering Website: masters.pratt.duke.edu/fintech/degree/

-Department: Financial Technology Website: fintech.meng.duke.edu/degree

 Financial technology, or FinTech, describes the innovative applications of computer software and networks, and other information technology, on financial institutions and markets.
 This includes technology enabling digital currencies (such as cryptocurrencies), digital assets, financial process automation, wealth management and trading, robotic advising, payment and transactions, financial data analysis, credit and lending, and much more.